Kochurovskyi/MultiQuiz/README.md

 ## Available Scripts

-In the project directory, you can run:
+The web application is fully developed in React, so in the project directory, you can run:

 ### `npm start`